px212/px212/source/english/index.md

 ## PUBLICATIONS
-- Chen, W., P. Hu, T. Ma, R. Wu, L. Wang, J. Piao, S. Chen, **P. Xu**.
-L. Chen, Q. Cai, and R. Zhang, 2026: Understanding variability and change in the East Asian monsoon evolution and associated extreme events in a warming climate, *Advances in Atmospheric Sciences*, submitted
+- Chen, W., P. Hu, T. Ma, R. Wu, L. Wang, J. Piao, S. Chen, **P. Xu**., L. Chen, Q. Cai, and R. Zhang, 2026: Understanding variability and change in the East Asian monsoon evolution and associated extreme events in a warming climate, *Advances in Atmospheric Sciences*, submitted
 -
 - Chen, Y, L. Wang, K. Hu, and P. Xu, 2026: How do stationary eddies force zonal-mean momentum in the tropics? *Journal of the Atmospheric Sciences*, submitted